AhmedIrfan7/paul-graham-lead-2/README.md

 # Paul Graham

-Empowering Entrepreneurs to Achieve Greatness
+Inspiring Entrepreneurs to Build the Future

 This static site was automatically generated on 2026-07-10 as a redesign preview by an automated lead-generation pipeline.